ihadzic/jim/DESCRIPTION.rst

 =====================================

-This is a web-based match processing system for the ATTTC Tennis Club, which was founded founded by Jim Milloy.
+This is a web-based match processing system for the ATTTC Tennis Club, which was founded by Jim Milloy.
 This system is intended to replace an old Fox-Pro system that Jim has been using to process results.
 Hence, the name J.I.M., for "Jim Improved and Modernized".